HIPAA Training for Dental Offices: 2026 Requirements & Best Practices

 Who Requires HIPAA Training in a Dental Office

 HIPAA requires training for all workforce members — not just clinical staff.
-The definition of 'workforce' under HIPAA includes employees, volunteers, trainees, and other persons whose conduct is under the direct control of the covered entity, whether or not they are paid.
+Under 45 CFR § 164.530(b), the definition of 'workforce' includes employees, volunteers, trainees, and other persons whose conduct is under the direct control of the covered entity, whether or not they are paid.

 - Front desk and scheduling staff: Handle patient intake, appointment data, insurance verification, and payment collection — all involving PHI.
 Often the highest-risk group for improper disclosure.